 I joined the University of Warwick in September 2017 as a Teaching Fellow with academic responsibilities for admissions, outreach and recruitment activities within the Department of Philosophy.
 Previously, I worked as a Teaching Fellow in Philosophy at the University of Southampton.
 I also completed my Ph.D. at the University of Southampton, in 2014, with a thesis on Arthur Schopenhauer’s philosophy of pessimism.
 My research focuses on Schopenhauer, especially his pessimism, but more recently his moral and political philosophy.
 I have taught a wide range of topics in philosophy, but mainly in the history of philosophy and the philosophy of value, particularly ethics and aesthetics.

-In the 2017/18 year I will be convening the following modules:
+In the 2017/18 year I will be teaching the following modules:

-PH368 Philosophy of Religion (co-convened with Barney Walker)
+- PH368 Philosophy of Religion (with Barney Walker)

 ‘Schopenhauer on the State and Morality’ in S. Shapshay (ed.)
-The Palgrave Schopenhauer Handbook, Palgrave Macmillan.
-Forthcoming.
+The Palgrave Schopenhauer Handbook.
+Palgrave Macmillan, 2018.